ARM-software/open-iot-sdk/README.md

 [Arm IoT Total Solutions](https://www.arm.com/solutions/iot/total-solutions-iot) provides a complete solution designed for specific use-cases containing everything needed to streamline the design process and accelerate product development.
 To accelerate your software development needs, each Total Solutions brings together:

 * Hardware IP
-* csp cloud connectivity middleware
+* CSP cloud connectivity middleware
-* real-time OS support
+* Real-time OS support
-* machine learning (ML) models
+* Machine learning (ML) models
-* advanced tools such as the new Arm Virtual Hardware
+* Advanced tools such as Arm Virtual Hardware
-* application specific reference code
+* Application specific reference code
 * 3rd Party support from the world’s largest IoT ecosystem

-Refer to our initial Total Solutions below, ATS-Keyword and ATS-Speech for more information.
+Refer to our initial Total Solutions below, ATS-Keyword and ATS-Blinky for more information.

 <br>

 ## ATS-Keyword
 This repo contains Arm's first [IoT Total Solution](https://www.arm.com/solutions/iot/total-solutions-iot), "Keyword Detection".
 It provides general-purpose compute and ML workload use-cases, including an ML-based keyword recognition example that leverages the DS-CNN model from the [Arm Model Zoo](https://github.com/ARM-software/ML-zoo).
+This application demonstrates both ML workloads as well as Cloud-connected functionality, such as Over-the-Air update.
+The source code for this project is located within the [ATS-Keyword reference folder](https://github.com/ARM-software/open-iot-sdk/tree/main/examples/ats-keyword).

 <br>

 ## ATS-Blinky
-ATS-Blinky is a General-Purpose-Compute application that not only demonstrates blinking LEDs using Arm Virtual Hardware on Arm's more established processors.
-AWS FreeRTOS is already included in the application to kickstart new developme
+ATS-Blinky is a General-Purpose-Compute application that demonstrates blinking LEDs using Arm Virtual Hardware on Arm's more established processors, it also provides .
+AWS FreeRTOS is already included in the application and over time more RTOS abstractions will be added demonstrating the Open-CMSIS-CDI interfaces.
+To start exploring this baseline application, head on over to the [ATS-Blinky project](https://github.com/ARM-software/open-iot-sdk/tree/main/examples/ats-blinky).

 <br>